garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Licensing as a Service (LaaS).md

 However, as these methods are easily abused, modern alternatives have been sought such as [[Licensing as a Service (LaaS)]]

 ## How does it work?
-Vendors stay in control of the terms of use for their software. they determine how, when
+Vendors stay in control of the terms of use for their software. they determine how, when & who can use the software & the [[Licensing as a Service (LaaS)]] provider makes sure the license is enforced with the end-users.

+#infosys303example - RLM Cloud

+### Benefits
+1.